 OH MY SWEET DEAR LORD.

-I have not seen one individual pick up after their dog (this does not mean that no one does, it just means that I haven’t seen anyone do it).
-So when you walk on the sidewalk, you’ll be constantly looking at the ground to make sure you don’t step in anything that you don’t want to be stepping into.
+So when you walk on the sidewalk, you’ll need to be constantly looking at the ground to make sure you don’t step in anything that you don’t want to be stepping into.

 Have you ever traveled anywhere and noticed things that were very different from your country or culture?
 What were they?